daos-stack/daos/docs/admin/administration.md

 ```
 The FAULTY device will transition from an "EVICTED" state back to a "NORMAL" state,
 and will again be available for use with DAOS.
 The use case of this command will mainly
-be for testing or for accidental device eviction.
+be for testing or accidental device eviction.

 #### Identification

 The SSD identification feature is simply a way to quickly and visually locate a
 device.
 It requires the use of Intel VMD (Volume Management Device), which needs
-to be physically available on the hardware as well as enabled in the system BIOS.
+to be physically available on the hardware and enabled in the system BIOS.
 The feature supports two LED device events: locating a healthy device and locating
 an evicted device.